 Pangrati / Koukaki#

-- Real neighborhood spots
+- Real neighborhood spots where tourists are rare

 - Best for: Authentic local experience